SEG2105-uottawa/SEG2105-Assignment1/README.md

 # Lloseng

-This repository contains a copy of [code available to students](https://github.com/TimLethbridge/Lloseng) using the book [Object-Oriented Software Engineering: Practical Software Development using UML and Java](http://www.site.uottawa.ca/school/research/lloseng/), 2nd Edition, 2004 McGraw Hill. by [Timothy C. Lethbridge](http://www.eecs.uottawa.ca/~tcl) and
+This repository contains a copy of [the cody required to complete the first assignment](https://github.com/TimLethbridge/Lloseng) using the book [Object-Oriented Software Engineering: Practical Software Development using UML and Java](http://www.site.uottawa.ca/school/research/lloseng/), 2nd Edition, 2004 McGraw Hill. by [Timothy C. Lethbridge](http://www.eecs.uottawa.ca/~tcl) and